Way Down East: Censorship

 Similar to other Griffith productions, Way Down East was subjected to censorship by some American state film censor boards.
 For example, the Pennsylvania film board required over 60 cuts in the film, removing the mock marriage and honeymoon between Lennox and Anna as well as any hints of her pregnancy, effectively destroying the film's integral conflict.
 The resulting film may have surprised viewers in that state when a child suddenly appears shortly before its death.
 Other cuts removed scenes where society women smoke cigarettes and an intertitle with the euphemism "wild oats."

 Reception

 Box office

+Although it was Griffith's most expensive film to date, it was also one of his most commercially successful.
+Way Down East is the fourth-highest grossing silent film in cinema history, taking in more than $4.5 million at the box office in 1920.
+The picture was "second only to his Birth of a Nation (1915) as a money-maker."